trishume/sympy-wiki-with-svn/GSOC-2011,-Jack-McCaffery,-Improved-Series.md

 The existing series expansion function in sympy covers a broad range of situations but is lacking some simple functionality and will need to be generalized as more specific functions are defined.
 In particular, series() lacks the ability to evaluate Taylor series directly by evaluating derivatives of the function being expanded.
 Additionally, Taylor series are just one of many useful series expansions.
 Laurent series provide expansions for complex functions that do not have Taylor expansions and Puiseux series provide simple expansions for inverse trigonometric and inverse hyperbolic functions.

 This project will lay the framework for sympy to express functions with different types of expansions, efficiently manipulate series expansions.
 This will allow future developers to include more robust and efficient series expansions of complex functions and make sympy more competitive with existing computer algebra systems.
+The existing state of affairs are detailed [here](https://github.com/sympy/sympy/wiki/Function-expansions-and-series).

 **Immediate benefits:**